If you own an IT company and are thinking about an exit strategy, it’s essential to consider valuation multiples.

 Our review shows that European, Asian, and American companies all have similar valuations in terms of EV/EBITDA.
 When we consider the rest of the world, a difference becomes apparent.

-Asia was the region with the highest multiples, slightly exceeding North America’s.
+Asia had the highest multiples, exceeding North America’s by almost 2x..
 Reasons for overvaluation may be heavy investment in technology, particularly in China, and a focus on investing in domestic ventures.

 IT Services Valuation in Public Markets

-We wanted to better understand the valuation of public IT services companies and how they’ve evolved between 2015 to 1H 2023.
+We wanted to understand better the valuation of public IT services companies and how they’ve evolved between 2015 to Q2 2024.
 Our sample group included 36 IT Consulting and Other Services companies (GICS classification) that had a market capitalization of over $1B as of 31 December 2022.

 To get a more segmented view based on operations, we split our sample group into two categories: